sunnymis/sunnymistry.dev/content/posts/2020-01-29--The-Evolution-of-My-Website.md

 Version 3.5 never made it into production.
 It lives in [Sketch](https://www.sketch.com/) and will never see the light of day.
 I spent a long time trying to figure out what I wanted from my website and how I wanted it to look.
 I'm not a UI/UX designer so the site didn't look great.
 I had a vision for it but couldn't execute on it because I kept redesigning.
-I spent months bouncing back and forth between coding and designing that I ended up going nowhere.
+I spent so many months bouncing back and forth between coding and designing that I ended up going nowhere.
 Eventually I just stopped working on it.

 ![My Website Version 3.5 1](/media/the-evolution-of-my-website/version-3.5-1.png)